 The PSP self-assessment procedure takes place annually, with the support of the University quality assurance unit (MODIP).
 The quality assurance targets are set annually for all postgraduate programmes of the Department of Chemistry.
 The findings of the PSP self-assessment are shared within the academic unit.
-The PSP is evaluated using student evaluations surveys.
-The EEA Panel found no information on surveys from the PSP graduates and the social partners' feedback.
+The PSP is evaluated using student evaluations surveys and surveys from its graduates.
+The EEA Panel found no information on social partners' feedback.